Rejwana/ML-Model-Build/README.md

 # Regression and Classification
-Regression algorithms implemented on Assignment 2 Classification algorithms implemented on Assignment 3
+Regression algorithms implemented on Assignment2.
+Classification algorithms implemented on Assignment3.